Roxanne Reid

 By Roxanne Reid

-When you visit the historic town of Swellendam, about a two-hour drive from Cape Town, your first stop should be the Tourist Info centre, where friendly staff will send you off with a mindful of ideas.
-Just a few paces down the road, make JW Beekeeping, Honey & Equipment your next stop, to taste the honey and see live bees.
+When you visit the historic town of Swellendam, about a two-hour drive from Cape Town, don't miss a visit to JW Beekeeping, Honey & Equipment to taste the honey and see live bees.

 JW is Jaco Wolfaardt, a one-time hobbyist beekeeper.
 When he decided to go big and launch a beekeeping business in 2009, he couldn’t find the equipment he needed, so he saw a gap in the market.
 Now he imports smokers and extractors, protective clothing and tools from as far afield as New Zealand and Argentina and sells them to other local beekeepers.